Donnie Moore: Game 5 of the 1986 American League Championship Series

 The game took place on October 12, 1986 in Anaheim.
-The Angels held a 3–1 series lead against the Boston Red Sox.
+The Angels held a 3–1 series lead against the Boston Red Sox in the best-of-seven series.
 In the game, the Angels held a 5–2 lead going into the ninth inning.
-A home run by Boston's Don Baylor made it a 5–4 game.
+Angels starting pitcher Mike Witt allowed a two-run home run to Boston's Don Baylor to make it a 5–4 game, but got two outs to bring the Angels within an out of their first World Series in franchise history.
+Gary Lucas relieved Witt but hit Rich Gedman with his first pitch, and was immediately replaced by Moore.

-When Moore came in to pitch, there were two outs and Rich Gedman, who had been hit by a pitch, was on first base.
-The Angels were one strike away from advancing to the World Series for the first time in franchise history.
-Dave Henderson hit a 2–2 pitch off Moore for a home run to give the Red Sox a 6–5 lead.
-The Angels were able to score a run in the bottom of the ninth, pushing the game into extra innings.
+Moore faced Dave Henderson and got two strikes on him, now putting the Angels one strike away from advancing to their first World Series.
+However, Henderson hit a 2–2 pitch off Moore for a home run to give the Red Sox a 6–5 lead.
+The Angels responded by scoring a run in the bottom of the ninth to tie the game, and threatened further by loading the bases with just one out.
+Boston was able to get the next two outs without allowing the Angels to score the winning run, and the game entered extra innings.

-Moore remained in the game for the Angels; he was able to stifle a tenth inning Red Sox rally by getting Jim Rice to ground into a double play.
-Nonetheless, the Red Sox were able to score off Moore in the 11th inning via a sacrifice fly by Henderson.
-The Angels did not score in the bottom of the 11th, and lost the game 7–6.
-The defeat left the Angels with a 3–2 series advantage with two more games to play at Fenway Park.
-However, the Angels lost both games, by scores of 10–4 and 8–1.
+Moore remained in the game for the Angels; he was able to stifle a tenth inning Red Sox rally by getting Jim Rice to ground into a double play, but the Angels did not score in their half of the tenth.
+In the 11th inning, Moore allowed the first three hitters to reach base before a sacrifice fly by Henderson again gave Boston a one-run lead.
+The Angels were retired in order in the bottom of the 11th and lost the game, 7–6.
+The defeat left the Angels with a 3–2 series advantage, still with two more chances to clinch the series at Fenway Park.
+However, the Angels were not competitive in either game, losing by scores of 10–4 and 8–1, and Boston advanced to the World Series.

 After Game 5, Moore admitted that he made a bad pitch to Henderson.
 "I was throwing fastballs and Henderson was fouling them off, so I went with the split-finger, thought maybe I'd catch him off guard, but it was right in his swing."

 Later career

-Moore was battling injury at the time of the 1986 American League Championship Series and was never able to remain injury-free afterward.
+Moore was battling a shoulder injury at the time of the 1986 American League Championship Series and was never able to remain injury-free afterward.
 After saving nine more games in 41 appearances over the next two seasons, Moore was released by the Angels.
 He signed with the Kansas City Royals for the 1989 season, but played only in the minor leagues before being released in June of that year, ending his 14-year career in baseball.